ryu1kn/vscode-text-marker/README.md

 ## Extension Settings

-You can specify a template for a print statement per language.

 * `textmarker.highlightColors`

-    List of colors to be used to highlight the selected text.
-The colors are used with respect to the order in the list.
+    List of colours to be used to highlight the selected text.
+The colours are used with respect to the order in the list.

 * `textmarker.delayForRefreshingHighlight`